-Figure 4.2 compares individual centre offer DCD decline rates with the national rate over the time period, 1 April 2017 and 31 March 2020.
+Figure 4.2 compares individual centre offer DCD decline rates with the national rate over the time period, 1 April 2018 and 31 March 2021.
 Centres can be identified by the information shown in Table 4.2.

 Table 4.2 compares individual DCD centre offer decline rates over time by financial year.
-In 2019/20, WLRTC had an offer decline rate better than the national rate, whilst Newcastle had a much higher decline rate than the national average.
+In 2020/21, Cambridge and Guy's had an offer decline rate better than the national rate, whilst Cardiff and Newcastle had a much higher decline rate than the national average.
+The number of offers in 2020/21 was 68% lower than the previous year.